Laxatives to Lose Weight

 Healthy weight loss is achieved through eating a healthy, well balanced diet and through living an active lifestyle.
 There are no short cuts to healthy weight loss.
 Taking laxatives to lose weight is certainly not a healthy practice, nor is it one that will result in substantial or sustained weight loss, as it will only eliminate a pound or two of waste material from the colon.

-- occasional laxative use, the frequent use of laxatives as a tool for weight loss is typically a symptom of, occasional laxative use when bloated,
+- the frequent use of laxatives as a tool for weight loss is typically a symptom of, occasional laxative use, The frequent use of laxatives as a tool for weight loss is typically a symptom of _______________,